 This isn't just for athletes, but anyone putting a lot of physical stress on their body.
 It helps with recovery, removal of toxins, performance enhancement and sleep.
 It increases blood flow, stimulates neurological pathways, aids in recovery from exertion, increases flexibility, improves strength and even posture.

-Depending on the person various techniques are used, such as, effleurage, petrissage, vibration, shaking, compression, broadening strokes, direct pressure, cross-fiber friction, range of motion and stretching, kneading and manipulation of muscles and joint mobilization.
+Depending on the person various techniques are used such as, MFR (myo - fascial release), reflexology, petrassage, vibration, shaking, compression, broadening strokes, direct pressure, cross - fiber friction, range of motion and stretching, kneading and manipulation of muscles and joint mobilization.

-Amma is a specialized form of bodywork therapy that combines deep, therapeutic, circular digital pressure and acupressure point stimulation with Chinese medicine principles for accessing and treating imbalances in the energy system
+I also combine a little Amma, which is a Chinese/Japanese massage.
+It's a specialized form of bodywork therapy that combines deep, therapeutic, circular digital pressure and acupressure point stimulation with Chinese medicine principles for accessing and treating imbalances in the energy system.